 The Choices that Lie Ahead

 As you move forward from an exceptional review, you'll now face two options regarding your approach to your job: Do you want to stay where you are, or do you want to grow?
 Both options have merit and the answer you choose will depend on your personality, your relationship with your work and the circumstances of your life.

 If you like where you are, stay where you are.
 Don't keep attempting to leap over an ever-higher bar if doing so will take you to a place you don't want to go.
 If you aren't ready to move into a management position, take on additional responsibilities, work longer hours, travel more or play a greater role in company decision making, have the wisdom to recognize this.
 Then factor these truths into the goals you set for the year ahead.
 Find a way to become better and better at what you do, and challenge yourself enough to stay interested and engaged without changing your situation.
 As you discuss this with your manager, be honest and communicate your intentions clearly.

 If you're ready to let your employer raise the expectation bar and you're ready to pursue more responsibility and higher levels of demand, say so.
 Realize that the new "average performance" will look quite a bit different from the old average, and gear up for a greater level of challenge and proportional reward.
 Be ready to negotiate a salary in keeping with your intended contributions.
 And be ready to chase and expect (even insist upon) the level of respect that reflects your deepening commitment to the company.
 If your employer can't match your contributions or meet your needs, it may be time to look outside the company for your next big step.

 After a Great Review

 Now that a successful year is under your belt, what's next?
-Visit LiveCareer for a broader understanding of your options, including industry information, average salary data, and a resources section that offers advice on a variety of jobs and careers topics.
+Visit LiveCareer for a broader understanding of your options, including a resources section that offers advice on a variety of jobs and careers topics.